 Not having cell phone service is the greatest joy and risk of hiking.
-Having offline trail maps can save your life, or keep you from getting lost.
+By learning to read offline trail maps, you can safely enjoy the peace.

 Even experienced hikers will rely on maps to navigate along hiking trails and through wilderness areas.

 In fact, it’s the MORE experienced hikers who tend to do this and the beginners who think they can just wing it.

 Amateurs will often reason that they can stick to well-traveled trails and fore-go the hard work needed to learn how to use maps.
 As the saying goes, ‘Good luck with that.
 Let me know how that works out for you.’